DaveBackus/Data_Bootcamp_Book/py-fun1.md

 mixedlist = [a, b, c, numberlist] print(mixedlist)
 ```
 What is the output?
-How would you explain it to your classmate?
+How would you explain it to your classmates?

 ## Slicing strings and lists

 We can access the elements of strings and lists by specifying the item number in square brackets.
-The only tricky part of this is remembering that Python (and some other programming languages, too) starts numbering at zero.
+The only tricky part of this is remembering that Python (like some other programming languages, too) starts numbering at zero.

 **Slicing strings.** Take, for example, the string `a = 'some'`.
 If we want the first item/letter, we would type `a[0]`.
 Yes, that's the first item; remember, we start at zero.
 If we want the second, we type `a[1]`.
 And so on.
 And here's a good one:  If we want the last letter, we type `a[-1]`.
-And if we want the one before the last one, we type `a[-2]`.
+And if we want the one before the last one, we type `a[-2]` or `a[2]`.
 Both give us `'m'`.

-We can summarize the numbering convention by writing the word `some` on a piece of paper with room between the letters.
+We can summarize the numbering system by writing the word `some` on a piece of paper with room between the letters.
 Below them, write the numbers, in order:  0, 1, 2, 3.
 Label this row "counting forward."
 Below that, start from the right (below the `e`) and count backwards:  -1, -2, -3, -4.
 Label this row "counting backwards."

 **Exercise.** Print the third letter of the string `firstname = 'Monty'`.